 Usage

-spass can do all sorts of password generation, and do it in a user-friendly command line interface.
+spass can do all sorts of password generation, and it does so through a user-friendly command-line interface.

-To create a simple password containing alphanumeric characters and some special symbols, just run spass 10 where 10 specifies the length of the password.
-You can control the character range from which passwords are created using command line flags.
-For example spass -a 8 will create 8 character long alphanumeric only password.
-There are flags for numbers only, lowercase, uppercase, hexadecimal, and extended special symbols set.
+To create a simple password containing alphanumeric characters and some special symbols, just run spass 10, where 10 specifies the length of the password.
+You can control the character range from which passwords are created using command-line flags.
+For example, spass -a 8 will create an 8-character-long alphanumeric-only password.
+There are flags for numbers only, lowercase, uppercase, hexadecimal, and an extended special symbols set.

 As spass uses /dev/random for random number generation, it may block when entropy levels are low.
-When generating large amount of passwords, one may want to call spass-f flag, to instruct it to use /dev/urandom.
-Using /dev/urandom results in lower quality of random numbers, but much faster password generation for large amounts of passwords.
+When generating large amounts of passwords, one may want to call spass with the -f flag to instruct it to use /dev/urandom.
+Using /dev/urandom results in lower-quality random numbers, but much faster password generation for large numbers of passwords.

-There are more features for spass, run spass --help to see a full list of features.
+There are more features in spass; run spass --help to see a full list of features.